Sarisan/Sekoohaka/README.md

 ## Requirements

+### Commands

-BusyBox is a hard-coded dependency and should not be replaced with alternatives!
+BusyBox is a hard-coded dependency and cannot be replaced with alternatives!

 * dash
 * busybox